sarahcode2112/vanilla-typescript-template/README.md

-Thank you to these sources for helping me learn how to build this template:
+Thank you to these sources for helping me learn how to build my Vanilla TypeScript Template:

 - https://khalilstemmler.com/blogs/tooling/prettier/
 - https://khalilstemmler.com/blogs/typescript/eslint-for-typescript/